anttih/abt/README.md

 **I believe you can build a small, fast and easily customizable build system on your own by choosing tools designed to fill those specific needs**.
-The tools I have chosen are
+The tools I have chosen are:

 * **[ivy][]**, for specifying dependencies, retrieving, and building a classpath of those dependencies,